-

 jeweled pendant worn on a chain around the neck

-a word or phrase that particular people use in particular situations
+a word or phrase that people use in particular situations

 a large low horse-drawn wagon without sides